arei/node-untappd/README.md

  1. If you have never done so, sign up for [Untappd](http://untappd.com) and download it to your favorite mobile device.
  2. Have a nice craft beer and make sure to Checkin.
- 3. You need to get yourself an Untappd API Key.
+ 3. You need to get yourself an Untappd ClientID and ClientSecret.
 To do so, go complete the [Untappd API Key Form](http://untappd.com/api/register?register=new).
  4. Have more nice craft beer, make more checkins.
  5. Wait for Untappd to email you your key.
 This takes around two (2) business days.
  6. Download node-untappd: `npm install node-untappd`
  7. Look at the Example, beer is optional but encouraged.

+## Access Tokens

+Untappd now support OAUTH for most operations and specifically for any operation that writes data to untappd.

+To get an Access Token, you can use our hand OAUTH URL call to get the untappd oauth url, and then use that to get the access token.
+For moreinformation on getting access token, please refer to [Untappd's API Authnetication page](http://untappd.com/api/docs/v4#authentication).

 ## The Example code